Tweaking and scripts

 set r_subdivisions <n>

 If you want a little performance boost, set this to 999.
-Otherwise, set it to 4.
+Otherwise, set it

 Ex: set r_subdivisions 999